NORTH ELKO LITHIUM PROJECT

 Location, Status & Access

-The North Elko Lithium Project (NELP) is located about 70 kilometers (44 miles) north-east of Wells, Nevada, and consists of 442 mineral claims covering 37 square kilometers or 14.25 square miles.
+The North Elko Lithium Project (NELP) is located about 44 miles (70 kilometers) north-east of Wells, Nevada, and consists of 642 mineral claims covering 20 square miles or 53 square kilometers.
 It is 100% owned with no royalties outstanding.

 Property History & Recent Activity

 In 2023, Surge Battery Metals Inc. (Surge) made a major lithium in clay discovery on claims that are immediately adjacent to and tied onto the western portion of the NELP claim block.
-Surge will be conducting its fourth drill campaign in the summer of 2025, and is working toward a Preliminary Economic Assessment.
+Surge has conducted four drill campaigns and has issued a Preliminary Economic Assessment.
 Surge has reported an indicated lithium resource of 11.24 million tonnes of Lithium Carbonate Equivalent (LCE) grading an average of 3,010 ppm Lithium.
-Surge has stated that this is the highest-grade lithium in clay resource in North America,
+Surge has stated that this is the highest-grade lithium in clay resource in North America (ref: Surge Press Releases dated September 24, 2024 and July 24, 2025).

 Geology, Mineralization & Work Done